-In this section you will learn how to change the size of cells.
+On the next pages you will learn how to change the size of cells.

 Note: If a cell displays hashes (e.g., #######) instead of the cell content, the column is too narrow to display the cell content.
 If this happens, simply widen the corresponding column.